emqx/emqx-auth-mysql/README.md

 ## Authentication Query: select password or password, salt
 ## Note: column names should be "password" and "salt" (if used).
 In case column
-## names differ in your DB - please use aliases, e.g. "my_column name as password".
+## names differ in your DB - please use aliases, e.g. "my_column_name as password".
-auth.mysql.auth_query = select passwordhash as password from mqtt_user where username = '%u' limit 1
+auth.mysql.auth_query = select password_hash as password from mqtt_user where username = '%u' limit 1

 ## Password hash: plain, md5, sha, sha256, bcrypt
 auth.mysql.password_hash = sha256